 If someone you care about has an eating disorder, or is starting to show some of the symptoms, encourage them to see their GP and perhaps offer to go along with them.
 Letting them know they are valued, that you support them and are willing to listen to them without judgement or criticism can be helpful.
 BEAT has further guidance on supporting a loved one with an eating disorder.

 Further resources and information

-- BEAT is an organisation that provides support and advice lines as well as a range of online resources about eating disorders
+- BEAT provides support and advice via their helpline as well as online resources about eating disorders.

-- The National Centre for Eating Disorders provides training for professionals and resources for those struggling with eating disorders.
+- The National Centre for Eating Disorders provides resources for people with eating disorders and training for professionals.

-- Anorexia & Bulimia Care provides on-going care and support and practical guidance for anyone affected by eating disorders, those struggling personally and parents, families and friends.
+- Anorexia & Bulimia Care provides on-going care and support and practical guidance for people with eating disorders and their parents, families and friends.